jorbDehmel/oak/README.md

 `Oak` `std` library, should be clear and concise.
 Names should be singular, even if the file describes a class or data structure (IE `std/strings.oak` should become `std/string.oak`).
-Files linking `Oak` to another language should have a pre-file-extension suffix of `_inter` and be as physically close as possible to their partner file as possible (IE `std/time.oak` and `std/time/sub/time.cpp` should become `std/time_inter.oak` and `std/time_inter.cpp`).
+Files linking `Oak` to another language should be as physically close  as possible to their partner file as possible.
 These interfacial partner files should be named as close to the `Oak` naming scheme as is possible for their language, and their compiled object files **must** adhere to the `Oak` naming scheme.
-File names may be shortened to a reasonable degree, so long as they do not conflict with any other package and their full name can be reasonably extracted from the abbreviation (for instance, `input_output.oak` to `io.oak` is a valid abbreviation, while `regex.oak` to `re.oak` is not).
+File names may be shortened to a reasonable degree, so long as they do not conflict with any other package and their full name can be reasonably extracted from the abbreviation (for instance, `input_output.oak` to `io.oak` is a valid abbreviation).
 The same can be said about struct and enum names.
 If there is an addendum required to the name, it should go after the main name (for instance, the `std` file `std/conv_extra.oak`).

 Files should provide nothing more than they have to.
 If you have the option to split something (especially interfaces) off into